heraldovalenti/hydro-dashboard/TO-DO.md

   - move gsheet auth token to DB #DONE
   - update observations by date interval #DONE
   - add update for historic data
-  - add link to spreadsheet on stations with gsheet origin
+  - add link to spreadsheet on stations with gsheet origin #DONE

 - migrate Away from makeStyles: Replace makeStyles with the styled API: